COSIMA/cosima-recipes/README.md

 ### ACCESS-OM2-GMD-Paper-Figs
 Νotebooks to reproduce (as far as possible) the figures from the [ACCESS-OM2 model announcement paper (*GMD*, 2020)](https://doi.org/10.5194/gmd-13-401-2020).
 These notebooks are mostly uncommented, but they should be functional.
 They are intended to demonstrate methods to undertake the calculations used in the paper.

-### Contributed Examples
-Α number of examples which are valuable, but not commented sufficiently to make it into DocumentedExamples.
-An aspirational goal is to eliminate this class of example.